Roof

 Seam panels with mechanical or snap-lock tools, then craft custom trim, flashings, and ridge vents for a watertight finish

 With the last panel resting against the far rake board, the crew brings in its mechanical seamer, a rolling device that folds each rib into a two-stage lock: first a partial crimp to hold alignment, then a full 180-degree fold that binds male and female ribs into a solid upright seam.
 This double-lock joint is lab-tested to resist hurricane-level uplift and remains watertight even when wind drives rain horizontally across the roof.
 At valleys, tinsmiths hem Z-closures and tapered valley pans out of flat stock, folding them so water slides over seams without ever touching sealant.
 Pipe stacks receive pre-formed aluminum boots cut to match rib spacing, then are counter-flashed with color-matched collars.
-Gable rakes hide cut panel edges behind hemmed drip metal, while the ridge gets a ventilated cap—typically an aluminum spine with internal baffles that let hot attic air escape but stop wind-blown snow or insects from crawling in.
-Every trim piece is field-hemmed for a clean edge, never hacked with snips that could leave ragged paint.
-Sealant, when used, is color-matched and hidden inside the hem, keeping the sleek aesthetic unmarred and ensuring UV never degrades the critical bond.
+Gable rakes hide cut panel edges behind hemmed drip metal, while the ridge gets a ventilated cap, typically an aluminum spine with internal baffles that let hot attic air escape but stop wind-blown snow or insects from crawling in.

 Get a quote >>>